afonsofigs/devcamp-portfolio/README.md

 -->

-> This is a RoR 5 app that allows users to create their own portfolios.
+> This is a ROR 5 app that allows users to create their own portfolios.

 ### Features